 Right-click in the edit area to cut, copy, and paste text.

 Groups resulting text objects.

 This option is only useful for single-stroke engraving fonts unknown to Rhino.
 Always leave this option unchecked unless the single-stroke font used has an unexpected look as below.

-There are three types of engraving fonts, single-stroke, double-stroke and double-thin.
+There are three types of engraving fonts:

 Displays lower-case letters as small caps.
 Set the relative text size to a percentage of the normal text.

 When placing the text, the cursor will appear at the center of the text.